Azure-Samples/active-directory-dotnet-native-headless/README.md

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.
 To register these projects you can:

 - either follow the steps in the paragraphs below (Step 2 and Step 3)
 - or you can use PowerShell scripts which automatically create for you the Azure AD applications and related objects (passwords, permissions, dependencies) and modify the projects' configuration files.
-If you want to do use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
+If you still want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

 #### Register the TodoListService web API